donaldlab/OSPREY3/doc/content/contributing/service-dlab.md

 ```
 where `$VERSION` matches the version given by `docker image ls`.

+NOTE: Make sure the Docker daemon is running and accessible.
+If not, see above.

+NOTE: On `olympias`, the `$OSPREY` folder is currently:
+`/Users/jmartin/osprey/service-docker`

 Use `&` to detatch the process from your shell and use `>` to save
 a log of messages from the service.